charlenetolentino/mattsnotes/301-main/reading301-03.md

       <ul>
         <li>A unique Key </li>
       </ul>
-  1. What is the purpose of a key?
+  1. Who is the purpose of a key?
       <ul>
        <li>A Key is a special attribute that needs to be included when creating lists.
 They help React identify which items have changed</li>
       </ul>